 Like the Kryptonite KryptoLok, this model comes with a mount for the U-lock, but you'll need to stash the cable in your backpack during transport.
 The mount included isn't a masterpiece on its own (same as the one that comes with the Kryptonite U-locks we tested), but it gets the job done well enough without any noticeable shake 'n' rattle.
-The mount sits streamlined with the bike frame, which we prefer over the mount on the OnGuard Bulldog, which is offset on the side of the frame.
+The mount sits streamlined with the bike frame, which we prefer over the mounts that are offset on the side of the frame.

 Weighing 3.5 pounds, this model isn't really lightweight.
-Yet in comparison to some of the heavy-duty U-locks, like the Kryptonite New York Standard, it weighs a pound less.
+Yet in comparison to some of the heavy-duty U-locks, it weighs a pound less.
 Our testers find this extra weight more noticeable in a pack than when mounted on a frame, but it's definitely appreciated either way on long commutes, especially when they include climbs.

 Ease of Use

-The Kryptonite Evolution Mini scored points in the Ease of Use metric because the cable eliminated the need to remove the front tire (in certain situations).
+The Kryptonite Evolution Mini-7 scored points in the Ease of Use metric because the cable eliminates the need to remove the front tire (in certain situations).
 This made the ordeal of fitting the U-lock around the tire, frame, and rack much easier to do.
 The lock mechanism works smoothly, and we appreciate the dust-cover to keep the lock functioning for many rides to come.